falabrasil/lm-br/README.md

 ## Docker :whale:

-:warning: We won't be pushing this image to dockerhub because SRILM's license might now allow it.
+:warning: We won't be pushing this image to dockerhub because SRILM's license might now allow it (??).
 Make sure to download SRILM yourself and place the `*.tar.gz` file under this repo's dir.

 To build the Debian-slim-based image and check for SRILM's version, do the